-One guy who wasn’t really part of the problem was punter Donnie Jones.
+One guy that wasn’t really part of the problem was punter Donnie Jones.

 He was 14th in the NFL with a 40.4-yard net average and put 28 of his 88 punts inside the 20-yard line.
 He’s got a career net average of 39.2 yards in nine seasons with four teams.

-But while the team expects to add linebackers who can help special teams in the draft, it could replace Jones, a free agent, with free agent Shane Lechler, who has played 13 years for Oakland.
+But while the team expects to add linebackers who can help special teams in the draft, it could replace Jones, a free agent, with free-agent Shane Lechler, who’s played 13 years for Oakland.

 John McClain of the Houston Chronicle reports Lechler will visit the Texans on Thursday.